Intertwining periods, L-functions and local-global principles for distinction of automorphic representations: Global distinction and poles of open gobal intertwining periods

 \begin{theorem} Let $\pi\in \mathcal{C}^*(G_m(\BA))$ be such that $\pi=\pi^*$ and the central character of $\pi$ is trivial on $\R_{>0}I_m$.
 Then $\pi$ is distinguished if and only if the open intertwining period $J_{\sigma}(s)$ has a pole at $s=0$.
 When this is the case, the pole is simple. \end{theorem}

 First, we make use of the holomorphicity of Eisenstein series at zero. \begin{lemma} With the above notation for $\varphi\in I_P^G(\sigma)$ the function

 is holomorphic at $s=0$. \end{lemma} \begin{proof} The Eisenstein series $E(\varphi,s)$ is holomorphic at $s=0$ \cite[Proposition IV.1.11 (b)]{MR1361168} and the same is therefore true for $\Lambda^{T,H} ( E (\varphi,s))$.
-For any closed compact curve $C$ in a sufficiently small neighborhood of $s=0$ the double integral
+As explained in the proof of \cite[Lemma 3.1]{MR650368}, for any closed compact curve $C$ in a sufficiently small neighborhood of $s=0$ the double integral

-is absolutely convergent and we can change order of integration.
-As explained in the proof of \cite[Lemma 3.1]{MR650368}, the integral over $C$ further commutes with the truncation operator $\Lambda^{T,H}$.
+is absolutely convergent so that we can change order of integration and furthermore, the integral over $C$ further commutes with the truncation operator $\Lambda^{T,H}$.
 The lemma is therefore a consequence of Morera's criterion for holomorphicity.

 \end{proof}

 The following lemma is a key for our methods. \begin{lemma} Suppose that $\pi\in \mathcal{C}^*(G_m(\BA))$.
 Then $M(0) = -\Id$. \end{lemma} \begin{proof} The intertwining operator $M(s)$ is holomorphic at $s=0$ by \cite[Proposition IV.1.11 (b)]{MR1361168}.
 Since $\pi$ is unitary, the induced representation $I_P^G(\sigma)$ is irreducible and it follows that $M(0)$ acts as a scalar on $I_P^G(\sigma)$.
 For the special case where $D = F$, by \cite[Proposition 6.3]{MR944102}, $M(0) = (-1)^n$, where $n$ is the order of the pole of $L (s,\pi, \pi^{\vee})$ and we have $n=1$ by \cite[Proposition 3.6]{MR623137}.
 The general case follows from \cite[Corollary 5.4]{MR2390289}, which asserts that the computations in \cite{MR944102} transfer to the case of inner forms. \end{proof}